Project management and implementation for the Post-Earthquake Reconstruction Framework Loan

 Service description:

-The consultancy service includes tasks such as:
+The consultancy service included tasks such as:

-• Support PIU (STR), EEEP, MEF, local government beneficiaries and civil society in the preparation and implementation of individual recovery projects, within the scope of the programme;
+• Support PIU (STR), EEEP, MTOP, MEF, local government beneficiaries and civil society in the preparation and implementation of individual recovery projects, within the scope of the programme;

-• Ensure EIB approval of the selected list of recovery projects, allowing the MEF to disburse funds for project implementation;
+• Ensure EIB approval of the selected list of recovery projects, allowing MEF to disburse funds for project implementation;

 • Ensure that the PER Framework Loan will be implemented according to the loan agreement between the GoE and EIB;

-• Engagement of the promoter and final beneficiaries to support an efficient recovery project implementation, as well as a rational, sustainable and transparent use of PER loan fund;
+• Engagement of the promoter and final beneficiaries to support an efficient project implementation, as well as a rational, sustainable and transparent use of PER loan fund;

 • Ensure quality project implementation and delivery of benefits to the direct victims of the earthquake in a transparent, sustainable and inclusive manner.